dgp1130/blog/src/www/posts/ctor.md

 // Extend any implementation of `Set`. class MutableSet extends Set {
   public static create(items: number[]): MutableSet {
-    // Dynamically choose the optimal set implementation as a superclass. return new MutableSet() from createSet(items);
+    // Dynamically choose the optimal `Set` implementation
+    // as a superclass.
+    return new MutableSet() from createSet(items);
   }